dehesselle/mibap/README.md

 - Use a __dedicated, clean macOS installation__ as build machine. "clean" as in "freshly installed + Xcode (full setup)".
 Nothing more, nothing less.
   - Especially no MacPorts, no Fink, no Homebrew, ... because they could interfere with the build system we're using.
   - macOS 10.13.6 with Xcode 10.1.
-Other versions might work but haven't been tested.
+    - Other versions might work but haven't been tested.
+    - Apparently, Xcode CLI tools are sufficient.
+(But no long-term experience yet.)
 - __Do not use your regular Mac__ unless you're prepared that these scripts will delete and overwrite your data in the following locations:

     ```bash